Before the Light

 The Gifts of Darkness

-Confidence based not on having all the answers but on trusting one's ability to navigate whatever arises.
+• Authentic Confidence: Confidence based on trusting one's ability to navigate whatever arises, not on having all the answers.

 Questions for Reflection